-Re-contact / re-consent Yes No a) Does your consent form or other applicable local policy allefor re-contact of donors/research participants? low b) Is it feasible for you to re-contact and re-consent you donors/research participants for inclusion in the C Database?
+Re-contact / re-consent Yes No a) Does your consent form or other applicable local policy allow for re-contact of donors/research participants? b) Is it feasible for you to re-contact and re-consent your donors/research participants for inclusion in the CITF Database?

-- ➤ If you have answered yes to both questions, please re-contact and re-consent the donors and include the CITF Minimum Required Consent Elements in your consent materials.
+- ➤ If you have answered yes to both questions, please re-contact and reconsent the donors and include the CITF Minimum Required Consent Elements in your consent materials.
 The CITF Model Informed Consent Materials can be used to obtain this consent. - > If you have answered no to either question, please proceed to Question II, below.